AUTOMATIC LICENSE PLATE READER USED BY QUEBEC PROVINCIAL POLICE

 Montreal, Canada, January 31, 2012 – gtechna, a leading software developer of Automated License Plate Recognition (ALPR) and Electronic Citations systems announced today the deployment of 100 ALPR equipped patrol vehicles for the Quebec Provincial Police, Quebec’s largest police agency (also know as The Sûreté du Québec, SQ).
 This sets a precedent as the largest ALPR fleet in North America ever to be launched at once as a road safety initiative.

 The Sûreté du Québec (SQ) covers 107 000 km of road, one of the largest jurisdictions in Canada and, Québec’s highways are among the most heavily traveled in the country.
-Since driver’s licenses in Quebec do not have any visible encoding to confirm that the registration is paid or that the owner has a valid driver’s license, the SQ felt that ALPR technology could be used to search for suspect plates.
+Since driver’s licenses in Quebec do not have any visible encoding to confirm that the registration is paid or that the owner has a valid driver’s license, the SQ felt that ALPR and reader technology could be used to search for suspect plates.
 The result could be significant in reducing injuries and accidents, since 17% of road fatalities involve drivers with invalid driver’s licenses.

 In order to meet road safety objectives, the Sûreté du Québec required a system that could manage a high volume of vehicles covering a large territory, and produce reliable results across multiple lanes of traffic.
 Therefore, with these objectives in mind, gtechna’s Officer™ Plates ALPR Solution underwent a battery of rigorous performance qualification tests to meet Sûreté du Québec Road Safety Enforcement Standards.